 In the following task steps, interface tengigabitethernet 101/2/4 on Router 1 (shown in the diagram below) is configured to be tracked, and if the interface fails, the VRRP priority of Router 1 is lowered by a value of 20.
 Router 1 is the master VRRP device for group 1 and a lower priority triggers a backup device with a higher priority, Router 2, to become the new master for Group 1.
+Perform this task on the device on which the tracked interface exists.

-FIGURE 55 Multigroup VRRP routing topology
+FIGURE 56 Multigroup VRRP routing topology

-1. On the device on which the tracked interface exists, enter the rbridge-id command in global configuration mode, using the RBridge ID (which has an asterisk next to it when you run a do show vcs command).
+1. Enter the rbridge-id command in global configuration mode, using the RBridge ID (which has an asterisk next to it when you run a do show vcs command).

-2. Enter the protocol vrrp command to configure the VRRP protocol globally.
+2. Enable VRRP globally.